jrfnl/wordpress-plugins-tutorial/readme.md

 # Credits

-Inspired by and based of https://github.com/aubreypwd/wordpress-themereview-vvv
+Inspired by and based on https://github.com/aubreypwd/wordpress-themereview-vvv